This is a listing of members of the Brotherhood Without Banners in A Song of Ice and Fire.

 - The Brotherhood was originally a royal contingent dispatched by Ned Stark to bring Gregor Clegane to justice for committing brigandage in the Riverlands under Tywin Lannister's orders.
 They were branded as outlaws by the usurping Lannister family regime who discredited Ned Stark's orders and legacy as Hand.
 So from the perspective of the Brotherhood, they are legally carrying out justice on an unjust illegitimate system.
 But to Sandor Clegane, a bitter cynic and general curmudgeon, they are hypocrites and self-proclaimed righteous idiots.

 - The little that we know of the Seven Kingdoms' justice system suggests precisely an acute absence of a fully functioning, let alone fair, one.
 Lords each have the right to the pit and gallows on their lands with little supervision, training or assessment of their judgment calls, noblemen are rarely made to answer for their crimes, there's nothing resembling a jury, no consistent process of appeal and there's nothing remotely like equality before the law.
 The Brotherhood, on the other hand, allows commoners to act as witnesses and speak of the abuses they suffered against lords both low and high.
 Of course, by modern standards, the Brotherhood's idea of justice rests on the words of very few witnesses, there's no presumption of innocence, there's nothing remotely like counsel for the defense and there's no separation of powers since they are both the police force and Judge, Jury, and Executioner.
-But, given the world of the Riverlands (where Gregor Clegane, the Brave Companions and later House Frey have been allowed to run amok), it's actually... a marked improvement.
+But, given the world of the Riverlands (where people like Gregor Clegane, the Brave Companions and later House Frey have been allowed to run amok), it's actually... a marked improvement.

 - Kick the Dog: After Lady Stoneheart takes leadership, she hangs anybody she views as a Lannister supporter.
 Brienne has to choose between being hanged (along with Ser Hyle Hunt and Podrick Payne) or killing Jaime.